abdellah-Taibaoui/User-Authentication-Using-Motion-Sensor-Data/README.md

 - **Motion Data**: Accelerometer, gyroscope, and magnetometer readings.
 - **Touch Gesture Data**: Touchscreen interaction logs, such as swipe gestures.

+### Key Details:
-- The dataset is structured across different sessions and users, requiring preprocessing and transformation to standardize it for training machine learning models.
+- The dataset includes data from multiple users, structured across different sessions.
+- For this project, the model was trained on **3 users with 13 sessions each**, using a combination of motion and touch gesture data.
+- Preprocessing steps were implemented to standardize and balance the data.
-- Link to the dataset : "https://hmog-dataset.github.io/hmog/"
+- Link to the dataset: [HMOG Dataset](https://hmog-dataset.github.io/hmog/)

 ---

 ## Features

-### Python Utilities
+### Python Utilities (Data Loading)

 This repository includes a Python script with five key functions for processing and preparing the HMOG dataset: